 Also keep an eye open for the endangered Black Oyster Catchers at the waters edge with their startling red beaks.
 Years ago when our children were small this was a favourite spot to have a picnic after the short beach drive, but after beach driving has been banned altogether in South Africa (due to irresponsible people not adhering to the basic rules) the numbers of Black Oyster Catchers has also increased dramatically.
 Another species saved from vanishing off the face of the earth.

-And if there are no birds be on the look out for colourful sea stars and shells that litter the beach at certain times of the year.
-You will certainly make some interesting finds.
+And if there are no birds be on the look out for colourful starfish and shells that litter the beach at certain times of the year.
+You will certainly make some interesting finds, but please do not take them home.
+Starfish are strictly saltwater creatures and will not survive in fresh water.